Why We’re So Sure, And So Often Wrong

 A Short Explanation of the Ladder

-This short video illustrates how quickly people can climb the ladder of inference and how stepping back down to the observable facts can improve conversations and decisions.
+This short video shows how quickly people can climb the Ladder of Inference, and how returning to the observable facts can lead to clearer conversations and better decisions.

 A Common Workplace Example

-The ladder becomes easier to recognize when applied to a familiar workplace moment.
+The Ladder of Inference becomes easier to recognize when applied to a familiar workplace moment.

 A coworker walks past you in the hallway and does not say hello.